 Infringement of any intellectual property without authorization is prohibited.
-When reproducing or distributing information, users are responsible for observation of copyrights and other intellectual property rights of others and all state and federal laws, institutional and North Dakota University System (NDUS) policies.
+When reproducing or distributing information, students are responsible for observation of copyrights and other intellectual property rights of others by observing institutional and North Dakota University System (NDUS) policies and all state and federal laws.
 Generally, materials owned by others cannot be used without the owner’s permission.
-NDSU assumes no obligation to monitor users for infringing activities, but will, when such activities are called to the appropriate official’s attention, investigate to determine if there is likely infringement and take appropriate action.
+NDSU assumes no obligation to monitor students for infringing activities, but will, when such activities are called to the appropriate official’s attention, investigate to determine if there is likely infringement and take appropriate action.
 For more information, see NDSU Policy 190, Employee Responsibility and Activities: Intellectual Property .

-3.13 Use of NDSU’s Name or Trademarks
+3.13 Use of NDSU’s Name or Trademark

 Use of NDSU’s name without prior authorization is prohibited.
 For additional information and guidance, please see NDSU Policy 700.1, Use of University Name.